move-ton/FreeTON-guides/Centos_RHEL/system/README.md

 It's always better to let systemd manage validator-engine process to ensure availability.

-I've got all run key of validator-engine to produce service file.
+I've got all keys of validator-engine to produce service file.
+Remember, that `-C` is mandatory.

 ```
 validator-engine --help